OHV Mapping Conventions

 There's sometimes a need to print at a larger scale in a detailed area (eg 15,000) or smaller scale if you want to cover a bigger area or keep the paper size down (eg 25,000).
 For larger scales you can just do it at the print stage (in which case the symbols will look bolder).

-For smaller scales you CAN'T just print smaller as that would make the symbols too spidery.
+For smaller scales you CAN'T just print smaller as that would make the symbols too tiny.
 You have to "change scale" and uncheck the "enlarge/reduce symbols" box.
 The consequence of this is that close-together symbols cover a larger area on the ground and can overlap and blur together.
 An example is SH2 and the railway.
 Such areas have to be carefully drawn with this in mind if printing at a smaller scale is envisaged.
 We can probably get away with 25,000 but anything smaller is going to be problematic and inserts of detailed areas at a bigger scale are going to be needed.

 There are one or two things that need to be changed when printing at larger scales.
 Text which is a good size for 20,000 (eg legend) will look larger when printed at 15,000.
 And you don't want larger circles and control numbers, so you need to define proportionately smaller circles etc so they enlarge to the right size at the print scale.